Rutgers Cancer Institute of New Jersey

 New Brunswick, NJ 08903-2681

-Strangulation is squeezing of the neck with enough force to block the flow of blood to the brain and/or the flow air to the lungs.
-The loss of blood flow deprives the brain cells of vital oxygen.
+Strangulation is when the neck is squeezed with enough force to block the flow of blood to the brain and the flow of air to the lungs.
+The loss of blood flow deprives the brain cells of oxygen.
 Even short periods of time without oxygen can cause damage to the brain.
+This can be deadly.

 Copyright © Nucleus Medical Media, Inc.

-Strangulation may be caused by someone’s hands or arm, or an item wrapped around the neck.
-It may be the result of:
+Strangulation may be caused by someone’s hands or arm.
+It may also be caused by an item wrapped around the neck.
+This may be the result of:

 Risk factors depend on the cause of the strangulation.

 Symptoms will depend on the force that is applied and the length of time it is applied.
-Some symptoms will be immediate while others may take a few hours or days to appear.
+Some symptoms happen right away while others take a few hours or days to appear.

-Damage to the structures of the neck such as hyoid bone, voice box, or windpipe can cause:
+Damage to the structures of the neck can cause: